051022 4 B Opinion Piece Website Article Header1

 Words by: Alissa Ponchione • Photos by Noah Sheldon, Boris Shiu, and courtesy of Aromatica, Bodega, Gonzalez Haase Aas, and Epic Games

-When George Gottl, chief creative officer and cofounder of Amsterdam-based strategic global design consultancy UXUS, takes on a project, he starts by diving into the psychology of the customer.
+When George Gottl, chief creative officer and cofounder of Amsterdam-based strategic global design consultancy FutureBrand UXUS, takes on a project, he starts by diving into the psychology of the customer.
 With retail, specifically, that means exploring everything from the energy of the space to the purpose of the brand.
 “We are always looking through the customer lens,” he says, “because it’s always about them.
 They’re the empowered ones.”

 Today, consumers want to be able to experience a brand holistically, not only in real life, but also digitally and through meaningful moments.
 Here, Gottl highlights a handful of brands that are responding to what he describes as retail’s three pillars of transformation: from static to agile, from transactional to emotional, and from purchase to purpose.